Now is the time: the call for ancestral healing and legacy unburdening

 by Anna Mini Jos, PhD

-As we navigate this era of frequent political strife and intense polarization, it is becoming increasingly clear how burdens of different ancestral lines clash so loudly that even astute observers are left with no remarkable solutions to heal humanity.
-Everyone is hurting, and there is no sustained peace.
-You may see this as a call to open yourself up to the mysterious realm of ancestral pain.
-The path is deeply painful and soulfully rewarding.
+As we navigate this era of frequent political strife and intense polarisations, it is increasingly clear how burdens of different ancestral lines can clash so violently that even astute observers are left with no remarkable solutions to heal humanity.
+When everyone is hurting, there can be no sustained peace.

 References: